Aural plaques in horse ears

 Photo by Monica D. (Thanks!)

-- The plaques are spread by biting insects (type not really known, but suspected)
+- The plaques are spread by biting insects.
+The type of biting insect is not really known, but suspected.
+Lots more to work on here.

 - Some horses are totally unaffected by them and not bothered at all by touching of the plaques.